SUPERDERP1/BlackjackBot/README.md

 <br>
 In hint mode the bot will tell you the optimal move to play at any given hand.
 <br>
 To enter auto play mode, press the button that says HINT.
+(I know, blame Max)